patternfly/training-scenarios/react-components/toolbar-filter/step2.md

 &lt;/DataToolbarItem&gt;
 </pre>

-**Note:** The first of the items added includes `variant='search-filter'`.
+<strong>Note:</strong> The first of the items added includes `variant='search-filter'`.
 Adding this variant adjusts some of the margins to comply with PatternFly design standards.

 Once the preview reloads - it should look like this: